 This is normally reflected through serving in top leadership positions of high school organizations.
 This requirement may also be reflected through significant leadership accomplishments in areas outside the high school setting.
 Examples of such leadership may include: Senior or Junior class president or Student Council president, Editor-in-Chief of school newspaper, founders of organizations, senior leadership in scouting or service organizations, Boys State or Girls State representative.

-- Submission of the Hunt Essay (see below), and a completed first-year application for admission to SMU.
+- Submission of the Hunt Essay and YouTube statement (see below), and a completed first-year application for admission to SMU.

 - Rank in top 25% of graduating class.*